|

 You might think that a 1hp outboard motor would be sufficient to power the barge at 4-5mph.
 But this is not so.
 In fact it would be hard to find an outboard only developing 1hp and a 5hp outboard might only just manage the same 4-5mph as that single horse.
 The answer lies in the efficiency with which one form of energy is converted to another.

-Solar Navigator (test rig) 2nd 1/20th catamaran model heading into wind
+Solar Navigator (test rig) 2nd 1/20th catamaran model

 HOW DO WE ESTIMATE PERFORMANCE ?

-If one horsepower = 550lbs 1ft in 1 second (s).
-Then ignoring drag, a barge weighing 10 tons (22,400 lbs) could be accelerated to 1ft per second in about 41 seconds with 1 horsepower (hp).
+If one horsepower = 550lbs 1ft in 1 second (s), then ignoring drag, a barge weighing 10 tons (22,400 lbs) could be accelerated to 1ft per second in about 41 seconds with 1 horsepower (hp).
 This is because force/mass (mass divided by force) = the rate of acceleration.
 You are lucky here, I’m no mathematician, accordingly all my theory is simple stuff.
 So hang in there because we need to understand a little theory in order to be able to estimate the performance of Solar Navigator.
 If you do get lost, you can refer to rule of thumb tables in this series of topics, or in many other linked pages about boat design.

 To continue: If we travel @ a speed of 1ft per second, then we are doing about .66mph.
 Using only 1 horsepower it has taken 41 seconds to reach this speed.
 It is not hard to work out that it would take about 240 seconds or 4 minutes (240 divided by 41), for that one horse to pull the barge up to a speed of 4 mph.
 Unfortunately, that is in a perfect world and we have forgotten that considerable energy is spent in forcing the hull of the barge through the water.
 The energy lost or used to overcome the friction of water is called drag.
 Water drag must be added to the effective weight the horse must pull against.
 Water drag becomes more of an obstacle as speed rises.